jbroadway/analog/README.md

 You'll find some pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
-So far these include Mail, HTTP Post, Syslog, MongoDB, FirePHP, and logging to a variable reference.
+So far these include Mail, HTTP Post, Syslog, MongoDB, FirePHP, Multi, Stderr, and logging to a variable reference.

 ### Rationale